Perimenopause Constipation Relief

 Avocado, flax seeds, nuts, and olive oil are all good sources of fatty acids that assist by lubricating the stools.
 This helps by speeding up their passage through your GI tract.

-Dehydration can cause constipation, and no doubt you’ve heard before that people need to drink sufficient water in order to maintain good general health.
+Dehydration can cause constipation.
+No doubt you’ve heard before that people need to drink sufficient water in order to maintain good general health.

 But how much water do you need per day?
 The recommendation is that you drink between 2 and 3 liters of water daily.